 Several years ago, I injured my left leg.
 I accidentally field goal kicked a 24 pack of coke.
-It was obvious that I had damaged my leg.
+It was evident that I had damaged my leg.
 But I shook it off and kept going.

 Dismissing and ignoring the hurt will not make it go away.

 I walked 4 miles every day for six weeks before going to the doctor.

 Later, I found out that I had broken my ankle in five places, shattered my arch, and torn several ligaments in my foot.

 I was not okay.